 “We’ve been waiting three hours for an interpreter.”

 “Fifty bucks says they speak English just fine,” Ollie mocked in his “Oh, did I say that out loud” voice.
+He had a tendency to try too hard around new people.

 Detective Rigdon flashed him a knowing look but didn’t take the bait.